MohamedGouda99/zabbix/README.md

 ### Continuous integration

 The repository ships with a simple GitHub Actions workflow.
-Every pull request runs the full playbook on the GitHub Actions runner to ensure Zabbix packages install and services start correctly.
+Every pull request performs an Ansible syntax check to verify the playbook without installing packages or modifying the runner.